Accuride Corporation

 Accuride International (California), an unrelated company, is a manufacturer of drawer slides.

 Accuride Corporation is a diversified manufacturer and supplier of commercial vehicle components in North America.
 Based in Livonia, Michigan, the company designs, manufactures and markets commercial vehicle components.

 Accuride's brands are Accuride Wheels, Gunite Wheel End Components, and KIC Wheel End Components.
 Its products include commercial vehicle wheels, wheel-end components and assemblies.

 History

 Bain Capital founding

 Accuride was founded in 1986 in order to acquire the wheel-making division of Firestone Tire & Rubber Company.
 The purchase was orchestrated by Bain Capital under the direction of Mitt Romney.
-With Bain Capital as its new owners, Accuride revamped production and restructured executive pay, quickly boosting the company's profitability.
 Accuride's earnings rose 20 percent in the first year under Bain's watch, and the number of plants increased by 16 percent to 1,785.
-Bain Capital sold the company to a mining conglomerate 18 months later, making approximately $120 million from its $5 million investment.
 The success of the takeover and turnaround quickly put Romney and Bain on the map.

 Recession and bankruptcy

-The Great Recession undermined the global demand for commercial vehicles and freight components, drastically damaging Accuride's profitability.
 In October 2009, the company sought legal protection from its creditors under Chapter 11 bankruptcy rules, and in November 2009 sought court approval to reorganize itself.
 On 26 February 2010, Accuride emerged from Chapter 11 bankruptcy with a new capital structure.